Adelaide-Institute-for-Sleep-Health/K-complex_algorithm/README.md

 ## Getting Started

 ### Prerequisites
-The algorithm was developed in python 3.7 and requires the following dependencies (Version):
+The algorithm was developed in Python 3.7 and requires the following dependencies (Version):

 - MNE (0.20)
 - Pywavelets (1.0.3)